vadimdemedes/route66/Readme.md

 # Route66

-Route66 is a router middleware inspired by Rails for Koa and Express.
+Route66 is a router middleware inspired by Rails for Koa and Express (and any other app or framework).

 ## How is it different?